This RaceWax Edge Care Set comes with all of the supplies you need to keep your ski edges in great shape.

-If you were looking for something that’s easy to take around with you, this STAGe Edge Tuner could be a good option.
+If you were looking for something that’s easy to take around with you, this Dakine Edge Tuner could be a good option.
 It has been made with a compact design that lets you carry it around conveniently in your pocket.

 The bevel allows you to choose between angles that are either 88 or 90 degrees.
-People like using the 88 degree angle for the sides and the 90 degree angle for the bottom.
+People like using the 88-degree angle for the sides and the 90-degree angle for the bottom.

 We liked how there’s a double-sided design as well.
 One side has a straight cutting file which you use to sharpen your skis.
 The other side works well for getting rid of anything that might be caught up in the ski edges before you sharpen it.